-As the outlook for 2024-25 is forecast to be average continuing the trend from the previous year.
-These sites are valuable as permanent watering points in a dry landscape.
-Roselyn Wetland/Reids Dam Fill wetland up to 5 ML in Spring Drought Dry Average Wet Fill wetland to: Improve condition and maintain extent of Black box and wetland vegetation Provide water as a refuge, particularly in times of drought to terrestrial species, including woodland birds Support, provide refuge and breeding habitat to waterbirds, Eastern long-necked turtles and frog species The primary purpose of watering Roselyn Wetland is to provide refuge watering points for terrestrial and semi aquatic fauna, woodland birds, waterbirds, as well as supporting water dependant vegetation communities.
-To meet these requirements, water is required every year.
-In addition, the large volume of the main wetland body, if filled, can retain water over a long period of time.
-This provides a more secure, permanent watering point during dry periods.
-Under conditions where additional water is available, inundation of the surrounding floodplain can occur to target fringing habitat types.
-As the outlook for 2024-25 is forecast to be average continuing the trend from the previous year.
-These sites are valuable as permanent watering points in a dry landscape.
-WMP2a WMP2b WMP3 WMP4a WMP4b V1 B1 T1 Shannons Wayside Fill wetland up to 3 ML in Autumn Dry Average Wet Fill wetland to: Provide water as a refuge, particularly in times of drought to terrestrial species, including woodland birds Support, provide refuge and breeding habitat to waterbirds and Eastern long-necked turtles species Watering Shannons Wayside will support waterbirds and turtles while also providing refuge to terrestrial species.
-The site is significant is shallower and therefore tend not retain water for more than a few months, especially during summer.
-However, under a Dry scenario it is still valuable as an additional watering site due to it's close proximity to wetlands with longer inundation timeframes, which provides better connectivity for fauna across the landscape.
-WMP2b WMP4a WMP4b B1 T1 71 Tchum Lake - Dam (Tchum Lakes Lake Reserve) Fill wetland up to 5 ML in Spring Dry Average Wet Fill wetland to: Provide refuge to terrestrial fauna and woodland birds Improve condition and maintain extent of Black box, Spiny lignum and Cane grass.
-Tchum Lake - Dam is an important fauna refuge site, particularly in times when Tchum Lake - Wetland cannot be filled due to smaller watering allocations.
-The watering also supports environmental objectives for surrounding vegetation communities, waterbirds and frog species.
-Although the site is shallower and WMP2a WMP2b WMP3 WMP4a WMP4b V1 B1 A1
+Round Swamp Bushland Reserve Fill in Spring Drought Dry Average Wet Fill wetland to: Improve condition and maintain extent of black box, spiny lignum and cane grass communities.
+Round Swamp provides a refuge watering point for terrestrial fauna and woodland birds.
+The wetland also supports important water dependant vegetation communities, including spiny lignum and cane grass.
+The wetland can retain water for a large period of time once filled and provides a more secure, permanent watering point during dry periods and increases the connectivity of habitats across the landscape.
+Black box, spiny lignum, cane grass WMP3 V1 3 Roselyn Wetland/Reids Dam Overtop in Spring Drought Dry Average Wet Fill wetland to: Improve condition and maintain extent of black box and wetland vegetation Provide water as a refuge, particularly in times of drought to terrestrial species, including woodland birds Support, provide refuge and breeding habitat to waterbirds, eastern longnecked turtles and frog species Roselyn Wetland/ Reids Dam functions as a refuge watering point for terrestrial and semi aquatic fauna, woodland birds and waterbirds.
+Overtopping the wetland will support the surrounding water dependant vegetation communities.
+To meet the ecological requirements of this site, water is required every year.
+The main wetland body can retain water for a long period of time which provides a more secure, permanent watering point during dry periods.
+Black box, eastern long- necked turtles, waterbirds, woodland birds, frogs WMP2a WMP2b WMP3 WMP4a WMP4b V1 B1 T1 Shannons Wayside Fill in Spring Dry Average Wet Fill wetland to: Provide water as a refuge, particularly in times of drought to terrestrial species, including woodland birds Support, provide refuge and breeding habitat to waterbirds and eastern long-necked turtles species Delivering water to Shannons Wayside will support waterbirds and turtles while also providing refuge to terrestrial species.
+It is valuable as an additional watering site, particularly in Dry scenarios due to its close proximity to wetlands with longer inundation timeframes, which provides better connectivity for fauna across the landscape.
+Waterbirds, woodland birds, eastern long-necked turtles WMP2b WMP4a WMP4b B1 T1 T1